HewlettPackard/Anthos-on-SimpliVity/README.md

 A Linux host is required for running these Ansible playbooks.
 This environment has been tested with Ubuntu 18.04 LTS and Fedora 31.
 The host must be able to communicate to the target vcenter and subsequent gke admin host that is created.

+The user account used to execute the ansible playbooks requires sudo with NOPASSWD to be enabled.
+This can be done by adding the user to the ***wheel*** group and adding a line similar to this `%wheel ALL=NOPASSWD: ALL` to the sudoers configuration.

 A Google Cloud account is required and service accounts created.

 [Google site for getting started](https://cloud.google.com/anthos/gke/docs/on-prem/how-to/install-overview-basic)